bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 The following tips may improve your editing experience.

-### Auto-save delay
-Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
-When we are in the process of changing sensitive content like frontmatter parameters, this can easily cause Hugo’s server to throw an error, because Hugo can’t render inconsistent files.

-This is not a big deal but gets annoying after a while.
-It’s better to set the auto-save delay to a bigger value, which lets us save consistent file versions manually.

 ### Editor links in the local preview

 A few editors offer protocols to open files with a special link.
 For now, the theme provides a link to open the content file in a local instance of Visual Studio Code.
 This link is only present if Hugo runs in server mode and a local file exists.
 It’s placed in the date at the top or the bottom of regular pages.
-Because taxonomy pages don’t show a date, the link is placed in the title.
+On pages without a date, the link is placed in the title.

 {{< mnote up=11 >}}
 Hugo allows importing **remote content** as a module.
 In that case, there are no local files to open.
 {{< /mnote >}}

+### Auto-save delay
+Some editors are auto-saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
+When we are in the process of changing sensitive content like frontmatter parameters, this can easily cause Hugo’s server to throw an error, because Hugo can’t render inconsistent files.

+This may not be a big deal at first but will get annoying after a while.
+It’s better to set the auto-save delay to a bigger value, which lets us save consistent file versions manually.